Silvia Navarro

 Silvia Angélica Navarro Barba (born September 14, 1978) is a Mexican actress.
-She debuted as actress in 1997, in the lead role in the telenovela Perla.
-Since then, she continued to work for Mexican TV network TV Azteca, and later for Televisa and Telemundo.
+She made her acting debut in 1997, playing the lead role in the telenovela Perla.
+Since then, she has continued to work for the Mexican television network TV Azteca, and later for Televisa and Telemundo.

 Biography

-Navarro was born on September 14, 1978 in Irapuato, Guanajuato.
+Navarro was born on September 14, 1978, in Irapuato, Guanajuato.
 She attended and graduated from "Centro de Estudios y Formación" (CEFAC), TV Azteca's acting school in Mexico City.
-She studied with accomplished instructors such as Raul Quintanilla and Héctor Mendoza.
+She studied under instructors such as Raul Quintanilla and Héctor Mendoza.

-In 2012, Navarro confirmed she's in a relationship with Gerardo Casanova.
-On February 17, 2015 Silvia confirmed her pregnancy and later revealed that the baby was a boy.
-On September 7, 2015 she announced that she gave birth to her first son, León.
-In an Instagram live in 2020, she revealed she is no longer in a romantic relationship with her son’s father.
+In 2012, Navarro confirmed that she was in a relationship with Gerardo Casanova.
+On February 17, 2015, she confirmed her pregnancy and later revealed that the baby was a boy.
+On September 7, 2015, she announced that she had given birth to her first son, León.
+In an Instagram live in 2020, she revealed that she was no longer in a romantic relationship with her son's father.